35. Application exercise: version 15

 config['syspath'] = syspath.configure(config)

-# application settings
+# application setup

 import parameters